As the World Falls Down: Background and composition

 "As the World Falls Down" is one of five songs Bowie wrote and recorded for the film, in which he also starred as Jareth, the king of the goblins.
 A love ballad, "As the World Falls Down" was written for a dream sequence in which Jareth and the film's heroine, Sarah, dance at a fantastic masquerade ball.
 Bowie said of the song, "[Director] Jim Henson wanted something which was fairly old-fashioned in its sentiments and it is, for me, the prettiest tune in the movie, and the most relaxed."
 The song's melody is heard at the start of the film as the tune played by Sarah's music box.

-"As the World Falls Down" is structured in the traditional 1-6-4-5 form popular in 1950s ballads.
+"As the World Falls Down" is structured in the traditional I–vi–IV–V form popular in 1950s ballads.
 The song's intro is in a moderately fast 3/4 time, before an electric bass modifies the rhythm to a slower 4/4 time.
 The bass line consists of a constant rising musical motif that acts as a hook throughout the song.
 There is a minor fourth, and later a minor second in the chorus.